Corrective Machine Unlearning: Limitations, Broader Impact, and Conclusion

+\paragraph{Broader Impact} Corrective unlearning is a post-training strategy designed to mitigate the effects of manipulated or incorrect training data.
+The societal benefits of this approach are similar to those achieved by defending against manipulations that introduce backdoors or systematic biases, which are largely positive.
+In some scenarios, such as collective action \citep{pmlr-v202-hardt23a} against harmful models, the ability to manipulate training data could be beneficial.
+However, defenses against such manipulations might have negative societal effects.
+These ideas remain speculative, and overall, we believe that removing the effects of manipulated data will have a positive societal impact.

-Overall, we explore the Corrective Machine Unlearning setting, designed to mitigate the negative effects of manipulated data discovered post-training, such as diminished accuracy across specific domain areas, from an already trained model.
-This concept is grounded in an adversarial threat model, acknowledging that all the manipulated data samples may not be known.
-Instead, developers are often able to pinpoint only a representative subset of the manipulated samples.
-Our setting diverges significantly from the traditional unlearning setting, which is primarily designed to address privacy concerns.
-Our findings indicate that latest unlearning methods, even the gold standard of retraining-from-scratch, fail to enhance accuracy on the manipulated domain unless nearly all of the manipulated data is identified.
-A notable exception is SSD~\citep{foster2023fast}, which successfully mitigates the effects of the BadNet~\citep{gu2017badnets} poison, thus illustrating the feasibility of removing the influence of manipulated data with only a small representative subset identified.
-However, this method does not work for the Interclass Confusion~\citep{goel2023adversarial} manipulation, which demonstrates the need for designing unlearning procedures that can ideally remove the influence of arbitrary manipulations.
-We hope our work spurs the development of stronger corrective unlearning methods and evaluations to assist practitioners in dealing with data quality issues arising from web-scale training.
+\paragraph{Conclusion} Overall, we characterize the Corrective Machine Unlearning setting, designed to mitigate the negative effects of manipulated data discovered post-training, such as diminished accuracy on specific parts of the domain.
+In contrast to the assumption of fully specified user deletion requests in prior work on unlearning, we acknowledge that all the manipulated data samples may not be known.
+Developers can use a small representative subset of the manipulated samples, which can be collected by careful inspection of a uniform subsample of the training data.
+We discuss how this leads to significant changes from the traditional unlearning setting, which is primarily designed to address privacy concerns.

+Our findings indicate that popular unlearning methods, even retraining on the remaining data ($\EU$), fails to enhance accuracy on manipulated domain samples unless nearly all of the manipulated data is identified.
+A notable exception is \(\SSD\), which shows promise by successfully mitigating the effects of the BadNet poison, thus illustrating the feasibility of counteracting manipulated data with only a partial subset identified.
+However, this method does not generalize across settings, such as addressing Interclass Confusion manipulations.
+We hope our work spurs the development of stronger corrective unlearning methods to help practitioners deal with data quality issues arising from web-scale training.